-Jingaroo is a heavily obscure animated series of Direct-to-Video cartoons in the late 90s.
+Jingaroo is an animated series of Direct to Video cartoons in the late 90s.
 It was created and produced by Beckett Entertainment, and was advertised along with miniature comics in the Beckett Pokemon Collector magazines.
 Animation was handled by DNA Productions.

 The cartoon focused on Jingaroo, a lovable soccer-playing kangaroo who lived with his friends Sydney the frilled lizard, Victoria the emu, Jabiru the Tasmanian tiger, Toot and Snoot the marsupial moles, and Humpty Doo the koala in the Australian outback.
 Episodes generally focused on slice-of-life adventures, though the comics added a villain, Croco-Vile the crocodile, who had power over dreams and nightmares.
 9 episodes in total were made.

 - Acid Reflux Nightmare: In "Sleepwalking Sydney," too many swamp tamales give Sydney vivid dreams and nightmares to the point that he can't distinguish them from reality when he wakes up.

 - Acquired Situational Narcissism: "The Fool Moon" has Victoria's game-winning goal go to her head, hold a victory celebration for herself, and make her ignore Jabiru passing the ball being what got her there to begin with.